Comprehending Debt Consolidation in the UK

 Can I consolidate my debts if I have a bad credit score?

-While it is more challenging to secure a consolidation loan with a bad credit score, some lenders may offer options, albeit often at higher interest rates.
+While securing a consolidation loan with a bad credit score is more challenging, some lenders may offer options, though often at higher interest rates.

 How long does debt consolidation take?